hepplerj/Dissertation/ch5.dissertation.Heppler.md

 comes to determining the health of our families.
 You all have the right to talk loudly.
-It's important that Gilroy plan ahead for industry."^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, {FILL} Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
+It's important that Gilroy plan ahead for industry."^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
 Communities had to insist on their health.